Project Space Residency FAQs

 Who are the reviewers?

 Applications are reviewed by a committee comprised of a VSW staff members, former residents, curators and programmers.
-Committee member names are not released until after the residencies have been awarded.

 Can I apply if I have been a Project Space resident in the past?